Wolverine Logo

 Transmission

 Wolverine owns and operates an extensive electric transmission network in the western and northern portions of Michigan’s Lower Peninsula.
-Wolverine has nearly 1,200 miles of 69 kV and 138 KV looped transmission lines and associated facilities.
+Wolverine has nearly 1,200 miles of 69 kV and 138 kV looped transmission lines and associated facilities.
 Wolverine and other companies use these transmission facilities to integrate power supply resources with customer loads.

 Wolverine also owns and operates approximately 390 miles of radial transmission facilities that provide transmission service to distribution substations connected to our network.
 These facilities serve as the interface between Wolverine and our transmission members.